UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=6235774799804853454c97ae62ca34e4a51357">Wednesday, November 15</a> from 6-7 p.m.

 <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=6235778b08cf53728c42a798c0e60077e64211">Monday, December 11</a> from 6-7 p.m.
-<h4><span style="color: #0000ff">Geospatial Analysis</span></h4>
-<strong>Master of Geospatial Analysis 4+1 Program Information Session</strong>

-<a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=62357759a393614c1846d6aae591ac07748052">Thursday, September 21</a> from 4:30-5:30 p.m.
 <h1>Individual Attention</h1>
 The graduate admissions staff encourages everyone who has questions about a graduate program to set up a <a href="http://www.umw.edu/admissions/graduate/advising/">pre-admission</a> appointment.
-Please call (540) 286-8000 or email <a href="mailto:graduate@umw.edu">graduate@umw.edu</a> to schedule your appointment.
+Please call (540) 286-8030 or email <a href="mailto:graduate@umw.edu">graduate@umw.edu</a> to schedule your appointment.
 <h3>Master of Business Administration</h3>
 The <a href="http://www.umw.edu/admissions/graduate/degrees/mba/">Master of Business Administration</a> within UMW’s College of Business is a great choice for new and experienced professionals who want to assume management and leadership positions in a variety of organizational settings.
 Students will have the opportunity to hear from our faculty about the program requirements and application process.
 <h3>Master of Education with Teacher Licensure</h3>